 Key products used:

-The brick selected is close to the existing brick colour and the extension has a single ply membrane roof with black polyester powder coated fascia and projecting roof.
+The brick selected is close to the existing brick colour and the extension has a single ply membrane roof with black polyester powder-coated fascia and a projecting roof.
 New Crittall style doors and windows match the existing windows to blend the extension and the existing dwelling together.

 |Project size||20 m2|